NFTGo/GoTrading/README.md

 ```
 > ***Get your own NFTGo DEVELOPERS API Key***
 >

-> To get your own API key, please submit the [form](https://forms.monday.com/forms/7fd30cd3cef08cf3b3dbccd1c72892b5), and on [NFTGo developer platform](https://developer.nftgo.io/) get your API key from our customer managers.
+> If you need to obtain an API key or a custom plan, please contact our support team.
+You can reach us by submitting a [form](https://forms.monday.com/forms/7fd30cd3cef08cf3b3dbccd1c72892b5), and we will respond to you within 1-2 business days.
+>
+> Please note that we may need to understand your use case and requirements in order to provide you with the API key and custom plan that best suits your needs.
+Thank you for your interest in our service, and we look forward to working with you.
 ###  3. BulkBuy NFTs
 ```ts
 // buy some NFTs